ghc/ghc/docs/users_guide/using-optimisation.rst

     if a function definition will be inlined *at a call site*.
 The other option determines if a function definition will be kept around at all for potential inlining.

+.. ghc-flag:: -fwrite-codegen-pragmas
+    :shortdesc: Write code generation pragmas to interface files even with -fomit-interface-pragmas enabled.
+    :type: dynamic
+    :category:

+    :default: off

+    Always write code generation pragmas (such as CAF and lambda form unfoldings) to interface files.
+With -fomit-interface-pragmas or -O0, where we would normally not do this, it has been shown to generate slightly less code but also necessitates more recompilations.

 .. ghc-flag:: -fworker-wrapper
     :shortdesc: Enable the worker-wrapper transformation.